SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/linux.md

 - **Scan Interval**.
 The frequency at which the source is scanned.

 You can add processing rules for logs/metrics collected.
-More details can be found [here](../processing-rules/index.md).
+To learn more, refer to [Processing Rules](../processing-rules/index.md).

 ### Step 3: Push the source template to the desired remotely managed collectors